craig-grant630/Breakfast-Ball/README.md

 | Desktop                                                                            | Mobile                                                                           |
 | ---------------------------------------------------------------------------------- | -------------------------------------------------------------------------------- |
 | <img src="./assets/images/hero-large.webp" alt="desktop hero image"/>                             | <img src="./assets/images/hero-small.webp" alt="mobile hero image"/> |

+**Why Golf**
+- Breakfast Ball aims to educate visitors about the many reasons to consider golf as a sport of choice, fostering a welcoming atmosphere for newcomers and promoting a healthy, active lifestyle.
+- This description provides a clear understanding of the "Why Golf?" section's purpose and content, making it easy for potential contributors or users of the website to understand its significance.